This is a listing of R'hllor, his religion, and and individuals associated with him, in A Song of Ice and Fire.

 - Religion Is Magic: R'hllor's devout followers have shown magical abilities to bring people back from the dead, predict the future (with varying degrees of success), and survive without food or water for extended periods.

-- Seer: The priests and priestesses in service to R'hllor seem to be gifted with pyromancy (in the classical sense).
+- Seers: The priests and priestesses in service to R'hllor seem to be gifted with pyromancy (in the classical sense, i.e., they try to see the future through patterns in flames).
 How accurate they are, however, tends to vary.

 - Slave Brand: Those who are purchased by the Temple of R'hllor at Volantis are known as "Slaves of R'hllor", and have tattooed flames on their cheeks and foreheads.

-The Red Woman, The Red Priestess, Lady Red
+The Red Woman, The Red Priestess, Lady Red, Melony

 - "R'hllor, give us light, for the night is dark and full of terrors."